ar-shestopal/game-test-asignment/README.md

 1 3 H
 H 2 1

-Method `addHole` adds Hole(Hole) on the board, and iterates over every adjaisent cess in increments it's `AdjHoles`.
+Method `addHole` adds Hole(Hole) on the board, and iterates over every adjacent cess in increments it's `AdjHoles`.

 Part 4
 Write the logic that updates which cells become visible when a cell is clicked.
 Note that if a cell